UN-Habitat and IUTC to hold a training workshop

 UN-Habitat UNI together with HESI (the Higher Education Sustainability Initiative) are in the process of defining a Sustainable Urban Development action plan for universities.

 February 06, 2016 - The application for the International Design Collaboration for Kenya Competition completed midnight Feb 1.
-The competition saw a large number of applicants (over 700) from all over the world.

 15 January, 2016 - The Global Urban Lecture Series is an initiative by UN-Habitat’s partnership with universities worldwide - UNI - to bring the knowledge and experiences of urban experts associated with the agency’s work to a wide audience.
-The series reaches not only the general public but also the 185 partner universities of UNI, and is currently being used both for personal further education purposes and professional training.

 With the recent launch of the Habitat UNI network webpage, UN-Habitat has reinvigorated its main mechanism for partnerships with the global academia and researchers.
 Adding to a count of six currently established and operational thematic hubs, the initiative will see the creation of three new hubs.